Assassin's Creed: Assassin's Creed: Project Legacy

-Assassin's Creed: Project Legacy was a single-player browser-based, role-playing video game Facebook application designed as a promotion and tie-in for Assassin's Creed: Brotherhood.
+Assassin's Creed: Project Legacy was a single-player browser-based, role-playing video game and Facebook application designed as a promotion and tie-in for Assassin's Creed: Brotherhood.
 The game is mostly text-based but includes graphics and sound as well as some video.
 The game was put on indefinite hold in 2011 and was later removed by Facebook on 15 May 2013.